saneef/eleventy-plugin-asciidoc/README.md

 The plugin does not include any CSS styles.
 It is up to you to style the content.

-The quick way to style the content is to use the CSS file from Asciidoctor.js.
+The quickest way to style the content is to use the CSS file from Asciidoctor.js.
 The CSS file is [available on cdnjs](https://cdnjs.com/libraries/asciidoctor.js).

 ## Enhancements